 Busy Tourist Months – Month of June through August are busy tourist months with a lot of summer festivals and outdoor activities.
 The weather is warm and sunny.
-It is also a buy season bringing in a lot of visitors to the country (so prices of hotels, flights will be costly)
+It is also a busy season bringing in a lot of visitors to the country (so prices of hotels, flights will be costly)

 Off seasons are during spring and fall.
 The weather is NOT too warm nor cold.
 Springtime is from March to May and the fall season is in September and October.
 You can score great hotel deals and tours around this time.
-Also less crowds in tourist areas.
+Also fewer crowds in tourist areas.

 Winter months are from November to early February, where the temperature drops and gets cold.
 November and January may not that bad prices wise, but December is the prime holiday month.

 Christmas season – Christmas time is a GREAT time to be here and exploring the holiday markets and joy.
-Usually flight tickets could be expensive around this time.
+Usually, flight tickets could be expensive around this time.

-We visited Brussels in September – fall and off season.
+We visited Brussels in September – fall and offseason.
 You can expect it to rain every now and then during this time (and probably throughout the year).
 But it didn’t hinder our everyday travel plans.

 Packing Tips for Brussels – What to wear in Brussels?

-Here are our Europe essentials list.
+Here is our Europe essentials list.